djangocon/2021.djangocon.us/_pages/room-sharing.md

 ---
+description: 'Do you want to share a room at the venue with other attendees, have accommodation available, or want to share a ride from nearby cities?

+  '
+heading: Room and Ride Sharing
 layout: default
-heading: Room and Ride Sharing
-title: Room and Ride Sharing
 permalink: /room-sharing/
-description: |
-  Do you want to share a room at the venue with other attendees, have accommodation available, or want to share a ride from nearby cities?
 published: false
+title: Room and Ride Sharing
 ---

 Do you want to share a room at the [San Diego Marriott of Mission Valley](/venue/#welcome) with other attendees, or do you have local accommodation available?
 Do you want to drive to DjangoCon US from Los Angeles, Tucson, or other relatively nearby cities?